podulator/gic-2023/README.md

 It can be found at : `support/install-ec2.sh`.

-It should be passed in as a User Data Launch script,m or run via system manager or so.
+It should be passed in as a User Data Launch script, or run via system manager as the `ubuntu` user.

+### It installs

+- Nvidia drivers with CUDA
+- Automatic111 web ui
+- Stable Diffusion 1.4
+- ControlNet 1.1
+- All dependencies for the above